sghpjuikit/player/README.md

 ##### Multiapplication
 Collection of unrelated miniapplications.
 Image browser, movie explorer, file renamer and more.

-If you know Java/Kotlin, you can make your own app with simple text editor and literaly dozen lines of code - without java, without IDE and without hassles of creating and deploying your application.
+If you know Java/Kotlin, you can make your own app with simple text editor and literaly dozen lines of code - without JDK, without IDE and without hassles of creating and deploying your application.
 Just write your code, hit save and watch as it autocompiles and runs as widget, which you can run as a standalone application!
 All that with included support for configurations, skins and full access to player internals.